huggingbutt/huggingbutt/README.md

     agent.save()
     env.close()
 ```

-I strongly hope you can upload it to huggingbutt.com to help everyone improve their agent performance.
+**I really really look forward to you uploading the environment you made or the agent you trained to huggingbutt.com for everyone to study.**

 # todo
 1. Support more types learning environment, such as native game wrapped by python, pygame, class gym...